CityGro/vdata/README.md

 `data` is *only* identified by a local temporary id send a `POST` request to `/:basePath/:collectionName`. if `data` has a primary key send a `PUT` request to `/:basePath/:collectionName/:primaryKey`

+when updating an existing record, this methods calls Store#rebase. this gives vdata some important super-powers that you can use to build real-time applications. check the method's docs for details.

 **Kind**: instance method of [<code>Store</code>](#Store.create..Store)
 **Emits**: <code>Store#event:add</code>